StevenMicheletti/poolparty/README.md

 - BBMap (37.93) - https://sourceforge.net/projects/bbmap/

+### R packages used
+If not already installed, PoolParty will attempt to automatically install required R packages.
+It is recommended to manually install packages beforehand:
+-PPalign: matrixStats, tidyr, stringr, data.table
+-PPstats: reshape, fBasics, ggplot2, RColorBrewer
+-PPanalyze: matrixStats, plyr, stringr, data.table, fBasics, ape, metap

 ## Input Files

 PoolParty requires paired-end .fastq files (compressed or not) and a reference assembly genome (draft or complete).
 The reference genome must be indexed and prepared to properly perform alignments and sorting from various packages:

+### Reference genome preparation:

 Prepare the reference genome for bwa mem:
 > $ bwa index -a bwtsw ref_genome.fasta

 Index the reference genome for samtools/bcftools: